7/24/2019

 Andrew Markwick

-so bookings in the quarter for EBITDA versus larger about 50-50.
+Yeah.
+So bookings in the quarter for EPP versus larger about 50-50.
 I think very soon after the merger, we saw a lot of uptake from emerging biopharma.
-But I think our core power awards now are really getting more pounds than a lot of the growth is coming from larger or mid-sized clients.
-But as Ari said, the environment is very healthy and we're still seeing good demand across the emerging biopharma space.
+But I think our core power awards now are really – getting more pounds than a lot of the growth that's coming from larger or mid-sized clients.
+But as Ari said, the environment is very healthy, and we're still seeing good demand across the emerging biopharma space.

 speaker